Dawn of the Dead (soundtracks): George A. Romero's Dawn of the Dead

 In 2018, Waxwork Records released a double LP soundtrack "George A. Romero's Dawn of the Dead," directed by Romero in collaboration with writer, Argento, and featured music composed by Goblin.
 Waxwork Record's vinyl release was the first to include Goblin's entire composition.
+Kevin Bergeron of Waxwork Records told Syfy Wire:

-"It took lots of patience and research to really pull this new Dawn Of The Dead soundtrack album off.
+It took lots of patience and research to really pull this new Dawn Of The Dead soundtrack album off.
 We felt strongly that all of the unreleased Goblin material needed to be presented on vinyl, and we poured ourselves into releasing the best possible product for such an iconic and important movie.
 It was also very important for this soundtrack release to actually look like something that could have existed in 1978.
 With the talents of Brazilian illustrator, Butcher Billy, we think we've created something very special.
-We'd like to think Romero would be proud," Kevin Bergeron, of Waxwork Records, told SyFy Wire.
+We'd like to think Romero would be proud.